henzGit/test-express-docker/README.md

 # Overview
-This is a scaffold of NodeJS-based REST API built on top on Koa webserver with TypeScript.
-Tested using Node LTS v10.13.0.
+This is a REST API based on Express and Typescript.

+# Routes
+There are two routes available
+## POST /image
+Post an image file to get its thumbnail

+## GET /image/{imageId}/thumbnail
+Get thumbnail given an imageId

 # How to install
 1. clone repository